Trolleybuses in Mendoza: Vancouver Flyer buses

 The replacements for the TS vehicles were 80 secondhand Flyer E901A/E902 vehicles from the Vancouver trolleybus system in Canada, which were built in the early 1980s.
 They began to arrive during December 2008, and all 80 had arrived by February 2009.
 After being refurbished, repainted and renumbered in Mendoza, they began to enter service on 30 April 2009.
 By June 2010, 60 had been refurbished and repainted, and 40 had entered service.
 The repainting involved five different liveries, all with the colours laid out in the same pattern, with each version given to 12 vehicles (in the first 60).
 They were renumbered from their four-digit Vancouver fleet numbers into the series 01–60.

 The Flyer vehicles were intended to allow the EPTM to improve trolleybus services, and to operate extensions of new lines that were already in service.
 However, by 2011, EPTM had already begun to experience problems maintaining the Flyers, due in part to their age (about 30 years) and in part also to the loss, during shipment, of maintenance manuals and a crate of spare parts shipped from Canada in 2009.
 In December 2011, more than one-third of the Flyer trolleybuses were reported to be out of service due to chronic maintenance problems.

 In 2017, after all trolleybus service was temporarily suspended, EPTM announced that the ex-Vancouver Flyer trolleybuses would not return to service when the system reopens, only the Materfer vehicles.
 The last use of any Flyers took place in May 2017.
-Except for one preserved locally by the Godoy Cruz Railway Museum, the last 17 Flyers were sold for scrap in April 2018.
+Although the last 17 Flyers were sold for scrap in April 2018, some were bought by private individuals and at least three are known to still exist mostly intact (Nos.
+35, 48, 59).